ARISTOTLE

 know particulars, since it is concerned with action and action is about

 particulars.
-Hence in other areas also some people who lack knowledge but have
+Hence in other areas also some people who lack knowledge are better in action than others who have knowledge.
+For someone

 who knows that light meats are digestible and healthy, but not which sort of